Innovations in Aging Research Webinar Series

 The Innovations in Aging Research (IAR) Webinar Series aims to improve the quality of life of older adults by delivering timely resources, innovative topics and the latest research to professionals, caregivers, and older individuals.
 The series will provide information about wellness, successful aging, caregiving, trends in gerontology and geriatric rehabilitation medicine to provide quality caring practices for our aging population.

-Exercise is Medicine for the Aging Brain (This webinar was not recorded.)
+- Exercise is Medicine for the Aging Brain (This webinar was not recorded.)

-Patricia C. Heyn, PhD, FGSA, FACRM
+With guest speaker, Patricia Heyn, PhD, FGSA, FACRM

 - Physical Activity Challenges & Solutions During the COVID-19 Pandemic